 - Heavy sleepers (weighing more than 230 pounds): A soft mattress is not designed to withstand very much pressure.
 We advise a firmr mattress for heavy sleepers because it will slightly surround the curves of your body without plunging it into the bed.
 If you find a firm feel uncomfortable, seek a mattress with a bouncy responsive layer like Active Flex.

 Without a quality mattress, achieving a good night’s sleep is difficult.
-However, comfortable bedding, the right pillow, and mattress protectors can also promote healthier, deeper sleep.
+However, comfortable bedding, the right pillow, a supportive bed frame, and mattress protectors can also promote healthier, deeper sleep.

 If you will be studying in a colder climate or sleep chilly consider heat-retaining silk, flannel, or wool sheets.